tulliolo/mobybolt/guide/system/preparations.md

 You need the following **minimal hardware**:

-- **Personal Computer** with x86_64 CPU and 4+ GB RAM
+- **Personal Computer** with x86_64 CPU and 8+ GB RAM
 - **Internal storage**: 2+ TB, an SSD is recommended
 - **Pen drive**: 4+ GB
 - **Temporary monitor** screen or television
 - **Temporary keyboard** USB/PS2

 {: .hint}
-If you want to start with a single storage, and then install the secondary storage later, you can follow this [bonus guide](../bonus/system/migrate-docker-data).
+If you don't have secondary storage for your data, you can get it later and install it by following this [bonus guide](../bonus/system/migrate-docker-data).

 You should get the following **recommended hardware**: